barryclark/jekyll-now/about.md

 Howdy!

 My name is Jeremy Novak.
-I'm a Software Developer, IT Professional and Apple Enthusiast from Texas.
+I'm a Software Developer and [Apple](http://apple.com) Enthusiast from Texas.

 My love of computers and games started in the [Golden age of Arcade Games](https://en.wikipedia.org/wiki/Golden_age_of_arcade_video_games).